Dangriga: Demographics

 The population is mostly a mixture of Garinagu, Kriols and Mestizos.
 According to the Statistical Institute of Belize, Dangriga's population in 2010 was 8,767 – 4,302 males and 4,465 females.

 Culture

-Dangriga is home to the Garifuna, a cultural and ethnic group, descendants of shipwrecked slaves and native Caribs.
+Dangriga is home to the Garifuna, a cultural and ethnic group, descendants of shipwrecked captives and native Caribs.
 The Garifuna have adopted the Carib language but kept their African musical and religious traditions, while holding a central place in the history of the Catholic church and Catholic education in Belize.
 Dangriga is also where the Caribbean music, Punta Rock, originated and where some of Belize's folk bands can be found.

-In November each year there is a week-long festivity leading up to Garifuna Settlement Day, attended by Garifuna people from around the region.
+In November, each year, there is a week-long festivity leading up to Garifuna Settlement Day, attended by Garifuna people from around the region.
 It includes a torchlit parade and wreath-laying ceremony at the monument of the patriot and social activist Thomas Vincent Ramos, selection of Miss Garifuna, parades and special church services, and The T.V.
 Ramos Classic Bike Race.

 The 19 November is Garifuna Settlement Day.